 One of the most robust findings in cognitive psychology is the testing effect (also called retrieval practice): actively retrieving information from memory produces stronger, more durable learning than passively re-reading or re-studying.

-In a 2008 Science paper, Roediger and Karpicke compared students who studied material repeatedly versus students who studied it once but tested themselves repeatedly.
+In a 2006 paper in Psychological Science, Roediger and Karpicke compared students who studied material repeatedly versus students who studied it once but tested themselves repeatedly.
 A week later, the test group remembered 61% of the material; the repeated-study group remembered 40%.
 The act of retrieval — even when effortful — strengthens the memory trace more than passive exposure.

 The mechanism: retrieval forces the memory system to locate, activate, and reconstruct the memory — the reconsolidation process strengthens the pathways used.
 Re-reading activates recognition (familiar?) without requiring recall (can I reproduce it?); tests require recall.

 This has direct implications for learning.
 The dominant study strategy — re-reading notes and highlighted text — is one of the least effective methods of learning.
-Flashcards, practice tests, explaining material from memory, and spaced retrieval practice are substantially more effective.
+Dunlosky and colleagues (2013), in a comprehensive review in Psychological Science in the Public Interest, rated ten common study techniques on the strength of evidence for their effectiveness.
+Distributed practice (spaced repetition) and retrieval practice received the highest ratings; highlighting and re-reading received the lowest.

 Hermann Ebbinghaus, who had memorized lists of nonsense syllables and tracked his own forgetting curves in 1885, discovered both the spacing effect and the testing effect from self-experimentation.
 His findings have been replicated thousands of times.
 The science of memory is one of the few fields where practical recommendations are exceptionally clear — and widely ignored.